gha-utilities/jekyll-build/README.md

   "&#x1F5D2; Additional notes and links that may be worth clicking in the future"

-To pass compiled site files to another workflow utilize the Upload and Download Actions from GitHub...
+To pass compiled site files to another Workflow utilize the Upload and Download Actions from GitHub...

 **`.github/workflows/jekyll_build.yml`**